Why do a placement?

 of Business and Management graduates who did a placement year gained professional or managerial roles on entering employment (HESA 2014/15).

-is the average earnings for Faculty of Business and Law students on placement year in 2019-20.
+is the average earnings for Faculty (now College) of Business and Law students on placement year in 2019-20.

 of Accounting, Economics and Finance students with placement years graduated with First Class or Upper Second Class Honours.